Salvatore Riina: Capture

 Riina reprimanded Balduccio Di Maggio, an ambitious mafioso who had left his wife and children for a mistress, telling him he would never be made a full boss.
 Knowing Riina would order the death of subordinates whom he considered unreliable, Di Maggio fled Sicily in 1992 and collaborated with the Carabinieri police after he was arrested on 8 January 1993 in Novara.
-On 11 January Di Maggio returned to Sicily under the custody of the Carabinieri operative squad because he could recognize Riina despite having been a fugitive since 1969.
+On 11 January, Di Maggio returned to Sicily under the custody of the Carabinieri operative squad because he could recognize Riina, despite having been a fugitive since 1969.
 On 12 January, Di Maggio recognized a complex of villas located in via Bernini 54 in Palermo, where they assumed Riina lived.
-On 14 January, the Carabinieri special operational squad, led by Captain Sergio De Caprio (nicknamed "capitano ultimo"), began the surveillance activity around the complex of villas in via Bernini, aboard a white mimetized van (nicknamed "balena"), the same evening De Caprio showed to Di Maggio the surveillance tape of that day, from which he recognized Riina's wife, Ninetta Bagarella, exiting with her children in a Volkswagen Golf driven by a bodyguard.
-On the morning of 15 January 1993, at 8:55 am, Di Maggio, recognized Salvatore Riina exiting the housing complex in a grey Citroën Zx, driven by his driver, Salvatore Biondino.
+On 14 January, the Carabinieri special operational squad, led by Captain Sergio De Caprio (nicknamed "Capitano Ultimo"), began surveillance activity around the complex of villas in via Bernini, aboard a white undercover van (nicknamed "balena").
+The same evening, De Caprio showed to Di Maggio the surveillance tape of that day, from which he recognized Riina's wife, Ninetta Bagarella, exiting with her children in a Volkswagen Golf driven by a bodyguard.
+On the morning of 15 January 1993, at 8:55 am, Di Maggio recognized Salvatore Riina exiting the housing complex in a grey Citroën Zx, driven by his driver, Salvatore Biondino.
 After that, De Caprio and his men followed the car, blocked it at a roundabout in viale della Regione Siciliana, and arrested Riina and Biondino.